-When millions of Canadians support environmental literacy in the classroom and when millions of Canadians act with a foundation of environmental literacy, making our environmental discourse constructive and productive.
+When millions of Canadians support nature literacy in the classroom and when millions of Canadians act with a foundation of nature literacy, making our environmental discourse constructive and productive.

 This is our dream.
 We hope it’s yours too.
 Together, let’s make it a reality.